 - Parchment paper

-- 900 grams freshly milled whole wheat flour (hard white wheat berries)
+- 900 grams of freshly milled whole wheat flour (hard white wheat berries)

 - Combine the wheat flour and water.
 Cover and leave overnight on the countertop.